jonathantompson/matlabnoise/README.md

 - Hermite2DDeriv
 - Hermite3DDeriv

 Given that I have already written the vec2, vec3 and vec4 classes it will be quick work porting more functions from GPU-Noise-Lib.
-Thanks to @kristofe for help porting the Hermite functions :-)

 **Compilation**
 ---------------